gioelemo/MaxwellFDTD.jl/README.md

 ## Introduction

-This repository hosts the implementation of a Maxwell equations solver using the Finite Differences Time Domain (FDTD) method in the Julia programming language, utilizing the  [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl) packages.
+This repository hosts the implementation of a Maxwell equations solver using the Finite Differences Time Domain (FDTD) method in the Julia programming language.
+The implementation utilizes the  [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl) packages.

-We start with a simple 1D implementation and we extend the code to 2D and 3D employing both GPU and CPU architectures.
-The implementation was further augmented to encompass multi-xPU capabilities, leveraging MPI for communication.
+We initially develop a simple 1D implementation and subsequently extend the code to 2D and 3D, taking advantage of both GPU and CPU architectures.
+The implementation has been enhanced to support multi-xPU capabilities, making use of MPI for communication.

-All tests were conducted locally on a MacBook Pro 2017 - 2.8 GHz Intel Core i7 quad-core processor or on the Piz Daint Supercomputer (CSCS - Lugano) using one or multiple NVIDIA Tesla P100 GPUs.
+All tests were performed locally on a MacBook Pro 2017 with a 2.8 GHz Intel Core i7 quad-core processor.
+Additionally, testing was conducted on the Piz Daint Supercomputer at CSCS in Lugano, employing one or multiple NVIDIA Tesla P100 GPUs.

 ## Setup

 The code can be run directly on Julia REPL by installing all the packages listed in [Project.toml](Project.toml) file.

-Most of the scripts come with a `shell` script which can be use in a SLURM cluster environment with the command
+For ease of use in a SLURM cluster environment, most scripts are accompanied by a `shell` script.
+This script can be employed with the following command:

 ```bash
 sbatch run_"name_of_program".sh
 ```

-All of the provided scripts can be run on CPU or GPU (and some of them on multiple xPUs).
+It is noteworthy that all provided scripts are compatible with both CPU and GPU execution, with certain scripts supporting multiple xPU configurations.

 ## Maxwell's equations